engtuncay/engtuncay.github.io/blockchain/solidity-intro.md

 ## Structure of a Smart Contract

-* does name of the contract save on the bc?
+💡 Does name of the contract save on the bc?

 The name of the contract will not be saved on the blockchain.
 At deployment each contractor receives a unique address that will uniquely identify the contract.